 And with Twitter marketing, your business has a better opportunity to reach the right audience – the right people that actually need your services.

-This is why Twitter is a like a meeting point – a platform for big brands, small business, corner shops and customers to meet.
+This is why Twitter is like a meeting point – a platform for big brands, small businesses, corner shops, and customers to meet.

 Not only that, individuals like myself also use the platform to meet, educate, inspire, inform and engage.
 The fact is that there is no limit to what one can get on Twitter.
 It’s like everyone is on Twitter!

 Bad Twitter habits and getting people to follow you

 So how do you get more Twitter followers?
 How can your business maximise this social media platform for marketing?
 Everyone is all out to get as many followers as possible.
 Even some people buy followers to make themselves feel really belong.